RubenDillon/tanzu/tap3/readme.md

             kubectl get workload,gitrepository,pipelinerun,images.kpack,podintent,app,services.serving

-    3. After ends you could access the TAP GUI to see the process and using the following command
+    3. After ends you could access the TAP GUI to see the process and review the app using the following command

             tanzu apps workload get tanzu-java-web-app --namespace default